 American Indian Studies

-The core and elective courses provide grounding in knowledge about cultural and genetic diversity, about various life ways, and about American Indian heritage.
-The articulated transfer major is intended to enhance student progress toward bachelor programs in American Indian Studies.
-Courses in the program are selected to prepare students for transfer successfully to four-year colleges.
+Our core courses in anthropology and Native literature, along with the elective courses, provide a grounded baseline of knowledge about the rich cultural diversity of Indigenous People.
+The articulated transfer major is intended to enhance student progress toward bachelor programs in American Indian Studies and prepare students to successfully transfer to four-year colleges.